LAYELKMANOJ/PROFO_INFO/README.md

-Here's an example HTML code for creating a simple web page with name and details, and connecting it with LinkedIn, Instagram, and GitHub:
+Here's an example HTML code for creating a simple web page with name and details, and connecting it with LinkedIn, Instagram, and GitHub